reach-sh/reach-developer-portal/readme.md

 The various screen widths (seen below) determine whether a user sees, on initial load, a book column v. an expander hamburger (on the left) and an on-this-page (otp) column v. an expander hamburger (on the right).

+> ##### Important
-> Important: Once a user expands or collapses the OTP column, the application remembers that state, and applies it to every page that the user visits.
+> Once a user expands or collapses the OTP column, the application remembers that state, and applies it to every page that the user visits.

 #### Extra Large